UMCU-Digital-Health/No_Show/data/dataset_card.md

 - `telecom1_value`: The mobile phone number of the patient (if known), *only used during prediction*
 - `telecom2_value`: The home phone number of the patient (if known), *only used during prediction*
 - `telecom3_value`: The other phone number of the patient (if known), *only used during prediction*
+- `birthDate`: The birthdate of the patient, needed for validation when calling, *only used during prediction*

 ### Data Splits